-How to Write the Perfect First Page - The Write Practice
+First Page of a Book: 4 Page-Turning Tips to Start Your Story

 Is he overly ambitious?
 Then we probably meet him at work or ditching someone for work.
 Is she head of household or a protector?
 They we probably see her in the midst of providing.
 Is he a rebel?
 Then the first thing we see him doing is probably some crazy stunt he pulled.

 Why?
-Because you never have a second chance to make a first impression, obvi.
+Because you never have a second chance to make a first impression.
+And the average reader makes up their mind in seconds.

 Along those lines, the first page should also on some level raise, point to, or set up the overall question your novel is answering.

 This is partly because (hopefully) the last page will speak to the answer to that question.
+It also sets up expectations for the book structure formula and story type—even if the reader doesn’t know that they’re acquiring those expectations.

 These rules were by far the hardest, but I appreciated them the most because they gave me some direction on how to start.
 I ended up writing an entire new scene completely, but it felt more deliberate and purposeful than what I had before.

 Instead of just getting words on the page, I felt like I was beginning a story.

 4. Ground Your Reader